AsahiLinux/docs/Debian.md

 umount /mnt
 ```

-* Boot into MacOS, capture the firmware and copy it to the usb stick, if you want to install via wifi, or elsewhere,
+* Boot into MacOS, capture the firmware and copy it to the usb stick, if you want to install via wifi, or elsewhere

+      curl -sL tg.st/u/fwx.sh | sh

 * Follow the [U-Boot Wiki Entry](https://github.com/AsahiLinux/docs/wiki/U-Boot) to make space, setup a 12.1 stub partition using the asahi installer and install u-boot.